top of page

 12

 Talk to your broker and ask permission to play your video at the next weekly sales meeting.
 This is a great way to show a live-action overview of the home rather than with still photos.
-You may also inspire other realtors who want to be “real” agents (#wink!) to begin incorporating video in their marketing.

 13